AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/custom.md

 ---
 title: Custom Commands and Tools
-description: Learn how to improve document workflow productivity by using custom commands and toolsets
+description: Learn how to improve document workflow productivity by using custom commands and tools
 role: User
 product: adobe acrobat
 level: Intermediate